transparency-in-content-moderation/COMPARE/README.md

 We also provide the text of community guidelines which are sometimes also referred to as community standards or codes of conduct and the corresponding meta data (ADD LINK TO FILE).

 Of the 132 platforms in the COMPARE dataset, 92 platforms have published such guidelines.
 We included 89 community guidelines because Instagram and Threads rely on Facebook’s guidelines and were thus not included again.
-Moreover, Caffeine went offline before we finalized the scraping.
+Moreover, the platform Caffeine went offline before we finalized the scraping.

 We scraped 76 community guidelines in August 2024 from Germany, using the default language settings.
 This resulted in 54 English and 22 non-English guidelines.
 We then translated the non-English texts into English using primarily the DeepL API.
 Because of language availability, we used the Google Cloud Translation API for the two Persian texts.
 See [here](https://github.com/transparency-in-content-moderation/COMPARE/blob/main/src/translations.py) for the translation script.